Learning Fourier series with parametrized quantum circuits: Preliminaries

 \section{Preliminaries}

-We present introductory results for simple circuits\footnote{All circuits for this section are shown in App.~\ref{circuits}.} which underline that data re-upload can in principle provide a frequency spectrum of size $K =n L$ but that the structure of the trainable unitaries $W$ determines whether all Fourier coefficients can indeed be represented.
-Please note that most of the results in this appendix can already be seen from \cite{Schuld2021}.
-Our major new finding is that the sampling of PQC parameters and calculation of Fourier coefficients is not sufficient to describe the learning capability of a PQC.
+We present introductory results for simple circuits which underline that data reupload can in principle provide a frequency spectrum of size $K =n L$ but that the structure of the trainable unitaries $W$ determines whether all Fourier coefficients can indeed be represented.
+The circuits for this section are shown in Appendix~\ref{circuits}.
+This Appendix reproduces the results from Ref.~\cite{Schuld2021} for simple examples and demonstrates that the learning capability naturally captures the numerical results.